A3xxx23/A3xxx23/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm <strong><a href="https://a3xxx23.github.io/Angel-Aquino-Portfolio/" target="_blank" rel="noopener noreferrer">Angel E. Aquino</a></strong>, a passionate Systems Engineering student with a strong interest in software development, graphic design, UX/UI design, and technology.
+I'm <strong><a href="https://a3xxx23.github.io/Angel-Aquino-Portfolio/" target="_blank" rel="noopener noreferrer">Angel E. Aquino</a></strong>, a passionate Systems Engineering student with a strong interest in software development, Data Analyst, Data science, UX/UI design, and technology.
 My goal is to become a versatile and highly competent developer.

 <details>
 <summary>🎯 My Professional Goals</summary>